 Spot the Troll – (Age appropriate for grades 7-12) Quiz from Clemson University.
 This quiz tests users’ ability to identify which accounts are genuine and which are professional trolls.
 Along the way, advice is provided for what to look for and how to be a better consumer and producer of social media.

-Media Literacy Toolkit – Common Sense Education
+News and Media Literacy Resource Center – Common Sense Education

 Common Sense has recently developed a new set of News & Media Literacy lessons.
 The curriculum currently covers grades 3-8, with more coming soon.
 Common Sense’s goal with the new curriculum is not only to help students “identify credible and trustworthy information sources”, but also to “reflect on their responsibilities as thoughtful media creators and consumers.”